Skip to Main Content

 Forensic Psychiatry Fellowship

-We have completed fellowship recruitment for the 2024-2025 academic year.
-We anticipate accepting applications for the 2025-2026 academic during the summer of 2024.
+We have completed recruitment for the 2025-2026 fellowship year and anticipate accepting applications for 2026-2027 in the spring of 2025.

 Forensic Psychiatry Fellowship Program

 The Yale fellowship began in 1979 and quickly gained a national reputation for excellence and innovation in forensic psychiatry education.
 Under the leadership of Howard Zonana, MD, the program has grown to an enrollment of 5 fellows per year, making it one of the largest forensic training programs in the country.
-The fellowship is a one-year, full-time, ACGME accredited program that accepts graduates of general psychiatry residencies and child psychiatry fellowships.”
+The fellowship is a one-year, full-time, ACGME accredited program that accepts graduates of general psychiatry residencies and child psychiatry fellowships.

 The program trains psychiatrists to develop expertise in the complex intersection of psychiatry, law, ethics, and public policy.
 It offers a broad-based training experience, with particular strengths in the areas of criminal law, public sector forensic psychiatry, child forensic psychiatry, and research/scholarship.
 Graduates of the fellowship become leaders in forensic psychiatry, influencing the direction of clinical practice, research, education, and mental health policy at the national and international levels.